google/skia/site/user/api/SkImageInfo_Reference.md

 ![Color_Type_RGBA_1010102](https://fiddle.skia.org/i/6c470410001ad8f1ee9f58204c66f1bb_raster.png "")

-If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: red, green, and blue components are premultiplied by the alpha value.
-If red, green, or blue is greater than the alpha replicated to ten bits, the drawn result is undefined.
+If paired with <a href="#kPremul_SkAlphaType">kPremul_SkAlphaType</a>: red, green, and blue components are
+<a href="undocumented#Premultiply">Premultiplied</a> by the alpha value.
+If red, green, or blue is greater than the
+alpha replicated to ten bits, the drawn result is undefined.

 If paired with <a href="#kUnpremul_SkAlphaType">kUnpremul_SkAlphaType</a>: alpha, red, green, and blue components may have any value.
-There may be a performance penalty with unpremultipled pixels.
+There may be a performance penalty with <a href="undocumented#Unpremultiply">Unpremultiplied</a>
+pixels.

 If paired with <a href="#kOpaque_SkAlphaType">kOpaque_SkAlphaType</a>: all alpha component values are at the maximum;